luke-anglin/hyde/_posts/algorithms/2022-03-30-UnitC-StudyGuide.md

 - The algorithm is pick the earliest end time, add it to the solution, remove it and the conflicting events, and return the solution.
 - Exchange argument

+# Huffman Encoding

+15. What's the algorithm?

+- Greedy, choose least frequent pair, combine into a subtree with root being the sum.

+16. Show Huffman is optimal?

+- Show there is an optimal tree in which the least frequent characters are siblings - exchange argument
+- Show that making them siblings and solving the new smaller sub-problem results in an optimal solution

+17. What is necessary to prove a greedy algorithm?

+- Prove the greedy property is optimal (exchange argument)
+- Prove the optimal substructure works as expected

+# Cache Scheduling

+18. What's the greedy property?

+- Belady evict rule - evict the item accessed farther in the future

+19. What's the runtime?

+- $\Theta(n^2 k)$, where $k$ is cache space

+20. Explain the belady exchange lemma

+- Let $S_i$ agree with $S_{ff}$ for the first $i$ accesses.
+On access $m_{i+1} = d$
+  - Interesting case - if $d$ is not in the cache, $S_i$ evicts $e$ and $S_{ff}$ evicts $f$.
+Look for the first access after $i+1$, $m_t$, which deals with $e$ or $f$.
+Either:
+    - $m_t = e$ - use opportunity to 'fix cache'
+    - $m_t = f$ - can't happen
+    - $m_t = x$ - caches still match